zaoyang/30-days-of-web-development/day-19/day-19.cq.md

 You can either click the link I've included or if you'd like, type JavaScript and compare it with Python.
 Make sure you select the "Programming Language" term though and not just the word "Python."
 Otherwise, you'd be comparing JavaScript to the snake 🐍.

-I am using the default search settings which has me looking at the US in the last 12 months.
+I am using the default search settings, which has me looking at the US in the last 12 months.

 **JavaScript vs. Python, US, last 12 months**
 ![](public/assets/js-python-us.png)